gh0stsrc/nvim/README.md

     the plugin is developed to augment Vim with Go development features and tools, enabling a powerful and integrated workflow for Go development within the Vim environment.

 - [mfussenegger/nvim-dap](https://github.com/mfussenegger/nvim-dap)
-  - `nvim-dap` is a generic protocol for neovim that will interface with various debuggers. dap allows you to:
+  - `nvim-dap` is a generic protocol for neovim that will interface with various debuggers.
-    - launch an application to debug
-    - attach to running applications and debug them
-    - set breakpoints and step through code
-    - inspect the state of the application

 - [rcarriga/nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui)
   - `dapui` is a User Interface (UI) for nvim-dap which provides a good out of the box configuration.
-  - <code style="color : red"><b>Dependencies</b></code>
-    - `neodev`
-    - `codicons`
-    - <code style="color : red">Patched Codicons Font; PLEASE REFER TO [REFERENCES SECTION](#references)TO SEE HOW TO PATCH THIS FONT</code>

 - [leoluz/nvim-dap-go](https://github.com/leoluz/nvim-dap-go)
   - `nvim-dap-go` is an extension for nvim-dap providing configurations for launching go debugger (delve) and debugging individual tests.